lioneil/obsidian-es-theme-retropie/README.md

 cd ~/.emulationstation/themes/obsidian # or wherever you installed the theme. chmod a+x .bin/generate-custom-collections.sh
 .bin/generate-custom-collections.sh

+# or add -f flag to DELETE ALL ~/.emulationstation/collections/custom-* files
+.bin/generate-custom-collections.sh -f
 ```

 This will generate `custom-<collection-name>.cfg` in `~/.emulationstation/collections` directory.